Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 slug: new-xcode-project
 ---

-A large portion of this tutorial will be dedicated to learning about and getting familiar with Xcode.
-In this section, we'll have our first introduction to Xcode and go through the process of creating a new project.
+Most of this tutorial will be devoted towards learning about and getting familiar with Xcode.
+In this section, we'll have our first introduction to Xcode and go through the process of creating a new Xcode project for our app.

 # What is Xcode?